IBM/aspera-cli/docs/README.erb.md

 In a table format, when displaying **Objects** (single, or list), by default, sub object are flattened (option `flat_hash`).
 For example, object `{"user":{"id":1,"name":"toto"}}` will have attributes: `user.id` and `user.name`.
 Setting option `flat_hash` to `false` will only display one field: `user` and value is the sub `Hash`.
-When in flatten mode, it is possible to filter fields usinf the option `fields` using the compound field name using `.` (dot) as separator.
+When in flatten mode, it is possible to filter fields using the option `fields` using the compound field name using `.` (dot) as separator.

 Object lists are displayed one per line, with attributes as columns.
 Single objects (or tables with a single result) are transposed: one attribute per line.